Giving back to Williams

 - Supporting Students Interested in Careers in Public Service

 Many students who are interested in public service careers, either in government and in the non-profit organizations, would like to be able to explore that interest by taking internships, which are usually unpaid.
 The Class of 1971 Fund For Careers In Public Service will support summer internships, winter study internships, and certain on-campus activities.
-These internships will be administered by the Career Counseling Office and will be available to students regardless of academic major.
+These internships will be administered by the college’s ’68 Center for Career Exploration and will be available to students regardless of academic major.
 We hope they will spur interest in government service and in non-profit careers, which might involve activities as diverse as health programs, food security, foreign affairs, and environmental protection.
 We also expect is will assist students doing academic research and will lead to serious consideration of a range of civic issues.
 Click here for more information.

 - Supporting Student Scholarships

 At the time of our 25th Reunion we created and supported the Class of 1971 Scholarship Fund.
 In honor of the fact that we were the first class to graduate both men and women after the College had committed itself to coeducation, the fund was to support one female and one male student each year.
 Over those 25 years outstanding students have benefited from the fund.
 The cost of a college education has continued to climb and the College wishes to assure that no accepted student will decide not to come to Williams because of some unmet financial need.
 We hope to increase the Fund so that future generations of students will be able to attend our college.
 Click here for more information

 We applaud all our classmates who make gifts to the College for these three purposes or for any other purpose they find meaningful, along with multi-year commitments to the Annual Fund, and will be grateful to each of them for their generosity and their commitment to the future of our College.